 The great leader and founder of Pakistan.
-His real name is Mohammad Ali Jinnah but widely known as Quaid-e-Azam or Baba-e-Qoum which means the father of the nation.
+His real name is Muhammad Ali Jinnah but widely known as Quaid-e-Azam or Baba-e-Qoum which means the father of the nation.
 Quaid-e-Azam was born on the 25th of December in Karachi, in 1876.
-Quaid-e-Azam was a successful lawyer as well as a politician.
+Jinnah was a successful lawyer as well as a politician.
 Quaid-e-Azam’s father’s name was Jinnah Poonja and his mother’s name was Mithibai.
 Quaid-e-Azam belonged to a rich merchant family.

 Quaid-e-Azam received his early education from Sindh Madrasa-ul-Islam and a Christian missionary school.
 He was sent to England at the mere age of 16 for higher education and later got admission to Lincoln’s Inn Law school to study Law.
 He returned home after studying abroad, then took over managing his family business.